filoxo/blog/src/posts/2017-12-20-the-good-and-bad-of-react/index.md

 ---
-title: "The 👍 and 👎 parts of React"
+title: 'The 👍 and 👎 parts of React'
 date: 2017-11-30
 tags: ['react']
 ---